bettzv2/AJL-TEAM-2/README.md

 Check out [this guide](https://drive.google.com/file/d/1kYKaVNR\_l7Abx2kebs3AdDi6TlPviC3q/view) from the Algorithmic Justice League for inspiration!

 1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)
-   - Balanced the Dataset – We used data augmentation techniques (such as rotation, flipping, and color normalization) to increase representation for underrepresented skin tones using SMOTE.
+   - Balanced the Dataset – We used data augmentation techniques (such as rotation, flipping, and color normalization) to increase representation for underrepresented skin tones.
 We also used more data to train the model on identifying skin cancers regardless of the type, which allowed the model to identify more possible skin cancers.
 3. What broader impact could your work have?
    - Improved Healthcare Accessibility – By ensuring diverse representation, the model can help dermatologists provide more accurate diagnoses across all skin tones.
    - The model can have a larger impact by also being trained for more skin conditions than just what was in this dataset, such as exxtremely rare skin conditions or skin conditions that look very similar to each other and need further diagnosis from other factors.